kubernetes/minikube/enhancements/proposed/20200501-json-output/start-json-output.md

 #### Testing Plan
-Both unit tests and integration tests will be required to test these features feature.

 Unit tests will cover:
-1. That the JSON output of output steps, both type `Log` and type `Download`, is correct and parsable
+1. That the JSON output of each type of step is correct and parsable
-1. That errors are sent to stderr correctly and are parsable

 Integration tests will cover:
-1. That in the following cases, if `--output json` is specfied, all logs are correctly in JSON format:
+1. That in the following cases, if `--output json` is specfied, all logs to stdout are correctly in JSON format:
   * Clean start, with no downloaded artifacts
   * Soft start
   * Restart
+  * Force an error
+  * Force a warning (can use an old --kubernetes-version)

 ## Alternatives Considered